dogpixels/patreon-helper/README.md

 # Usage
 Simply browse any feed on Patreon (e.g. your home feed).
-Files will be downloaded in the background under `patreon-downloads` within your configured download directory.
+Files will be downloaded in the background under `patreon` within your configured download directory.
 Note that downloads are slowed down to one file every few seconds to reduce server load for Patreon.